brahseal/hackeybot/README.md

     $pk team_name - shows penalty kill percentage and league rank for given team
     $ppg team_name - number of power play goals scored for given team
     $nextgame team_name - shows the date of the next game for given team name
+    $intermissionoveryet - displays how many minutes left in intermission

 **Hackey commands:**